 “The late Monsieur Christian Dior helped to launch the venture (the Fashion Museum) by allowing the first collection he ever brought to England to be shown for their benefit (this was at the Savoy Hotel in April 1950) and is fitting that he is represented by a large number of his creations.” -Doris Langley Moore, Founder of the Fashion Museum Bath, 1965.

-If you are fascinated with history and want to see something unique then we highly recommend visiting the Fashion Museum in Bath.
+If you are fascinated with history and want to see something unique then we highly recommend putting the Fashion Museum in Bath on your Bath Itinerary.

 Our next stop was to visit the beautiful Pulteney Bridge.
 Dating back to 1769, this iconic bridge showcases classical Georgian architecture.
 It is one of only four bridges in the world that has shops across the entire bridge on both sides.
 Famously, it was also the filming location for Javert’s suicide in the 2012 film version of Les Misérables.

 You can head out on a variety of boat trips on the river from here which is a great way to see Bath from a different perspective.
 We also spotted some stand-up paddle boarders enjoying a paddle down the river.
 The location is so central in Bath and is also a great spot to come for a picnic.
 Why not head down into the Parade gardens and relax whilst you enjoy this iconic view.
-This is also where you will see the crescent weir and this is the perfect location to take your photos of the bridge.
+This is also where you will see the crescent weir and this is the perfect location to take your photos of the bridge, a must for your perfect Bath itinerary.

 Stroll the streets of Bath